 You don't need a huge aquatic center to make the little ones happy; they can have all the cool, summer fun they need at one of Surprise's splash pads or water parks.
 With many public parks free of charge to choose from, you're sure to find a great place for your younger children to play.
 Splash pads and water parks typically open in late spring or at the beginning of summer and stay in operation until late fall.

 If you're ready for an outdoor adventure, you can hike or bike to a rare desert waterfall at White Tank Regional Park located on the western edge of Surprise.
 Waterfall Trail is a very popular and easy hike, suitable for the entire family.
 It opens from spring through fall for tourists of all ages, free of charge.
 The Nature Center on site is open year-round but has special summer and winter hours.

 Surprise is home to seven different professional golf courses, so if you and your family are fans, hit the greens at one of Surprise's championship golf courses.
 Cimarron at Sun City Grand was designed by Greg Nash, and the Desert Springs Golf Club in the Northwest Valley was one of the original courses at the resort.
 You can also check out the Arizona Traditions Golf Club, the Granite Falls Golf Club's North and South Courses, the Great Eagle Golf Club, and the Coyote Lakes Golf Club.

 If you'd rather spend some time playing recreational sports indoors, you can play tennis, racquetball, and table tennis at the Surprise Tennis and Racquet Complex.
 They have leagues as well as drop-in tennis, and from time to time you can also catch professional exhibition tennis here.
-The facility also sells and rents out equipment and tennis gear and has been ranked by the United States Tennis Association (USTA) as one of the best tennis centers in the nation.
+The facility sells and rents out equipment and tennis gear and has been ranked by the United States Tennis Association (USTA) as one of the best tennis centers in the nation.